 Located in the Queens Riverside Precinct, at 3 De Vlamingh Avenue, East Perth, on the corner of Hay Street.

-SensAtion Gallery runs daily from 10am to 5pm until Sunday, 22 December 2019, with the last entry an hour before closing, or evening sessions available from 6pm to 8pm on Mondays and Fridays.
+SensAtion Gallery runs daily from 10am to 3pm until 25th January, with the last entry an hour before closing.